Sizing Up Territories

 Same Territory: No Trespassing!

 The first birds that arrive are the ones that have nested here before.
 Pairs arriving on the breeding grounds in and around Wood Buffalo National Park, Northwest Territories and Alberta will return to the same nesting territory of years past.
-We know from birds colour banded between 1977-1988 that some nesting territories have been occupied for nearly 20 years!
+We know from birds that were colour banded between 1977-1988 that some nesting territories have been occupied for nearly 20 years!

-New pairs nesting for the first time must search for a territory with
+New pairs nesting for the first time must search for a territory with:

 - wetlands of suitable vegetation, such as bulrush, and